candil-data-fabric/chowlk-drawio-converter/README.md

 # chowlk-drawio-converter

-Generate OWL ontology from Chowlk diagram in the specified drawio page.
+Generate OWL ontology from Chowlk diagram directly from the specified drawio page.

 ## Usage Instructions